INRIA/scikit-learn-mooc/quiz.md

 # Quiz for each lesson

-# lesson 0, ML concepts
+## lesson 0, ML concepts

-(from plan.md) Given a case study (e.g. pricing apartments based on a real estate website database) and sample toy dataset:
+Given a case study: pricing apartments based on a real estate website.
+We have the record of thousand house descriptions with their price.
+But for some house the price is not mentioned, and we want to predict it.

-- say whether it’s an application of supervised vs unsupervised,
-- classification vs regression,
+1. What kind of problem is it?
+a) a supervised problem
+b) an unsupervised problem
+c) a classification problem
+d) a regression problem

+_solution_ a) & d) It is a supervised problem because we have some information about the target variable (the price).
+It is a regression problem because the target variable is continous (it is not a class)

-- what are the features,
+2. What are the features?
+a) the number of rooms might be a feature
+b) the localisation of the house might be a feature
+c) the price of the house might be a feature

+_solution_ a) & b) Every kind of house description might be a feature here.

+3. What is the target variable?
+a) The text descritpion is the target
-- what is the target variable,
+b) the price of the house is the target
+c) the house with no price mentioned are the target

+_solution_ b) The price is the amount we want to predict, thus it is our target variable

+4. What is a record (a sample)?
+a) each house description is a record
-- what is a record.
+b) each house price is a record
+c) each kind of description (as the house size) is a record

+_solution_ a)

 - Propose a hand engineer decision rule that can be used as a baseline
 - Propose a quantitative evaluation of the success of this decision rule.

-# Lesson 1, exploratory analysis
+## Lesson 1, exploratory analysis

+1. `import pandas as pd` allows us to:
+a) deals with CSV files
+b) deals with tabular data
+c) plot basic information about tabular data
+d) deals with scientific/mathematics functions

+_solution_ a) & b) & c)

+2. a *categorical* variable:
+a) is a variable with only two different values
+b) is a variable with continuous numerical values
+c) is a variable with a finit set of value

+_solution_ c)

+## lesson 2, basic preprocessing / first model with numerical feature

 cf inside the notebook

-# lesson 2, basic preprocessing / first model with numerical feature
+## lesson 3, categorical feature

 cf inside the notebook

-# lesson 3, categorical feature
+## lesson 4, hyper-parameters tuning

 cf inside the notebook

-# lesson 4, hyper-parameters tuning

-cf inside the notebook

-# Linear models
+## Linear models

-0. Could you explain what the LinearRegression's attribute `coef_` and `intercept_` is ?
+0. Could you explain what the LinearRegression's attribute `coef_` and `intercept_` is?

 _solution_ The prediction of a linear regression model is as follow: y = `coef_` * X + `intercept_`